TSMMark/TSMMark/README.md

   Vydia
 </h2>

 Co-founded <a href="https://vydia.com">Vydia</a> in 2013.
-We empower the next generation of music creators, managers, and labels.
+Powering the Business of Music.
+From artists, to creators, to managers, to labels.

 > We provide the digital infrastructure for audio and video distribution, content protection, rights management, advanced payments, and data tracking from one easy-to-use platform.